aurule/roll-it/docs/home.md

 If you aren't familiar with slash commands, don't worry!
 Discord has you covered.
 Check out this [help article](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ) which explains them.

+If you have any feedback to send about Roll It, you can use `/help feedback` to make sure it gets to us.

 # Support

 Like Roll It?
 Want to help continue its development?
 You can [support me on Ko-fi ![ko-fi logo](../_images/KofiCoffee_112.png ':class=emoji')](https://ko-fi.com/paige2501) !
 If you're feeling especially generous, a monthly subscription goes a *long* way toward paying for hosting costs.